yandao/yandao.github.com/_posts/2012-11-01-setup-glassfish-on-ubuntu-precise.md

 ## Install Java JDK ##

-A fresh installation of an Ubuntu server do not include Java JDK by default due to some licensing issue with Oracle (I will refrain from making any comments here).
+A fresh installation of an Ubuntu server does not include Java JDK by default due to some licensing issue with Oracle (I will refrain from making any comments here).
 The official method of installing Java JDK is by running the binaries provided from the [Oracle Java website](http://www.oracle.com/technetwork/java/javase/downloads/index.html)...
 Thankfully, there are always some [3rd party efforts](http://www.webupd8.org/p/ubuntu-ppas-by-webupd8.html) that make it possible to install Java JDK via apt-get.
 With all the reports on security vulnerabilities on Java 6, the recommended solution nowadays is to install Java 7 directly.

 ### The Steps ###